SuperTux/supertux/INSTALL.md

 *General development tools*; you do not need any library, as those are managed with Vcpkg.

-Note that you must install and activate the veraion **1.40.1** of the Emscripten toolchain; newer versions are known not to work properly.
+Note that you must install and activate the version **1.40.1** of the Emscripten toolchain; newer versions are known not to work properly.

 0. Make sure you have all the submodules if you are using Git: